PunchThrough/bean-docs/src/getting-started/intro.md

 {{{img_rel this 'bean-and-plus-sketch.png' 'Bean and Bean+ feature comparison'}}}

-__Program Wirelessly:__ No more digging your board out of your project enclosure: Bean is programmed wirelessly over Bluetooth Low Energy!
+__Program Wirelessly:__ No more digging your board out of your project enclosure: Bean is programmed wirelessly over Bluetooth Low Energy!<br>
 __Cross-Platform:__ Compile and upload sketches with Bean Loader for Windows, OS X, iOS, and Android.
-Bean also has SDKs for iOS, OS X, and Android for native app development.
+Bean also has SDKs for iOS, OS X, and Android for native app development. <br>
 __Arduino-Compatible:__ Bean Loader integrates with the Arduino IDE for Windows and OS X. Your favorite Arduino libraries work on Bean too.
 __Built-In Peripherals:__ Both Bean and Bean+ come with an accelerometer, a temperature sensor, and an RGB LED.
 Start building right away—no soldering necessary.